Information Technology

 Ethernet

 Ethernet refers to a family of networking technologies that defines how data packets are formatted, transmitted, and received in a wired network.
 Systems communicating over Ethernet divide a stream of data into shorter pieces called frames.
-Per the OSI model, Ethernet provides services up to and including the data link layer (Ethernet operates primarily at the data link layer).
+Per the OSI model, Ethernet provides services up to and including Layer 2, Data Link Layer (Ethernet operates primarily at the Data Link Layer).
 Ethernet is widely adopted, making it compatible with a wide range of devices and systems.
 When we refer to “a family of networking technologies”, we are describing a group of related networking solutions that share common principles, standards, and design concepts.
 That term implies that Ethernet encompasses a range of technologies that adhere to a set of fundamental standards and specifications but may vary in terms of speeds, physical media, and capabilities.
 Here’s what it means :

 • Variety of Speeds : Ethernet supports various speeds, from the original 10 Mbps (10Base5, 10Base2 and 10Base-T Ethernet) to faster options like 100 Mbps (Fast Ethernet), 1 Gbps (Gigabit Ethernet), 10 Gbps, 40 Gbps, and even 100 Gbps.
 Each speed variant provides different levels of data throughput and performance.